Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Post-processing

 \section{Post-processing}

-We finally address how additional post-processing can be done on the outputs of frequency estimation and heavy hitter protocols with the aim of improving accuracy.
+We finally consider how additional post-processing can be done on the outputs of frequency estimation and heavy hitter protocols with the aim of improving accuracy.
 Post-processing is useful, since the output of frequency oracles can be quite noisy: we can obtain negative frequencies, or outputs which sum to more the number of inputs.
-We consider the following options in our experiments:
+In \cite{wangConsistency}, Wang \textit{et al.} present an experimental comparison of a large range of post-processing technique.
+We adopt a subset of the best of these techniques and consider as follows:

---- \textit{No Normalization}: No modification of the estimated frequencies. --- \textit{Non-Negative Normalization}: We round all negative frequency estimates to $0$. --- \textit{Additive Normalization}: We round negative estimates to $0$.
-For the rest of the values, we add/subtract some constant $\delta$ to ensure that $\sum_{v\in\mathcal{D}_{> 0}} (\tilde{f}(v) + \delta) = n$ where $\mathcal{D}_{>0} = \{v: \tilde{f}(v) > 0 \}$. --- \textit{Projection onto the probability simplex}: Here we project our frequency oracle onto the probability simplex, ensuring that $\sum_{v\in\mathcal{D}} \tilde{f}(v) = n, \tilde{f}(v) \geq 0$.
-See \cite{HR} and \cite{prob-simplex} for more information. --- \textit{Threshold Cut}: For threshold-cut, when estimating the whole domain we sort our frequency estimates in decreasing order and keep them until we get a total frequency which is $>n$.
+(1) \textit{Base}: No modification of the estimated frequencies.
+(2) \textit{Base-Pos}: We round all negative frequency estimates to $0$.
+(3) \textit{Norm-Sub}: We round negative estimates to $0$.
+For the rest of the values, we add/subtract some constant $\delta$ to ensure that $\sum_{v\in\mathcal{D}_{> 0}} (\tilde{f}(v) + \delta) = n$ where $\mathcal{D}_{>0} = \{v: \tilde{f}(v) > 0 \}$.
+(4) \textit{Probability Simplex}: Here we project our frequency oracle onto the probability simplex, ensuring that $\sum_{v\in\mathcal{D}} \tilde{f}(v) = n, \tilde{f}(v) \geq 0$.
+See \cite{HR} and \cite{prob-simplex} for more information.
+(5) \textit{Base-Cut}: When estimating the whole domain we sort our frequency estimates in decreasing order and keep them until we get a total frequency which is $>n$.
 At this point we round every remaining estimate down to $0$.

-Note that applying some of these post-processing steps can be quite time consuming when the domain is large.
-Non-negative normalization is straightforward, but other post-processing requires enumerating all possible items in the domain to determine the normalization parameters.
-Thus, these can't be applied for frequency oracles over very large input domains.
+Note that applying some of these post-processing steps can be time consuming when the domain is large.
+Base-Pos is straightforward, but other post-processing requires enumerating all possible items in the domain to determine normalization parameters, and so cannot be applied for frequency oracles over large input domains.